clifgriffin/simple-ldap-login/readme.txt

 * * * * * Create the user and log them in.

 This is high level overview.
 This should answer the philosophical questions about how the plugin works.
 If the plugin is unable to authenticate the user, it should pass it down the chain to WordPress.
 (Unless LDAP Exclusive is turned on, in which case it won't.)

+== Upgrade Notice ==
+I have spent some time completely rewriting Simple LDAP Login from the ground up.
+Proceed with caution as it's possible I have broken something in the process, but I'm reasonably certain it's fundamentally stable.

+If you have any problems with 1.5, please let me know: clifgriffin@gmail.com

 == Changelog ==
 **Version 1.5**